gukras/ask_a_book/README.md

 # ask_a_book - Gumroad challenge

 ## Ruby version.
-1. Run this commands to install Ruby 7.1.1.
+1. Run this commands to install Rails 7.1.1.
-Please, ignore them if you already have this rails version.
+Please ignore them if you already have this version of Rails installed.
 ```
 gem update
 gem install rails -v 7.1.1